A Survey of Inductive Reasoning for Large Language Models: Background

 \subsection{Significance of Inductive Reasoning}

-Inductive reasoning has broad applications in both AI and real-world scenarios.
-It is the most universal and essential method in knowledge discovery and generalization \citep{DBLP:journals/tkde/CarterH98,DBLP:conf/www/BaiFBTLHT24,DBLP:conf/kdd/2025-1}: (1) Deriving general conclusions from specific cases, allowing it to cover and generalize to a wider range of applications, which aligns with the human learning process.
+The broad applications of inductive reasoning in both AI and real‑world scenarios demonstrate its universality and fundamental contribution to knowledge discovery and generalization \citep{DBLP:journals/tkde/CarterH98,DBLP:conf/www/BaiFBTLHT24,DBLP:conf/kdd/2025-1}: (1) Deriving general conclusions from specific cases, allowing it to cover and generalize to a wider range of applications, which aligns with the human learning process.
 (2) Adaptive adjustments help in uncertain and complex scenarios, where inductive reasoning may yield multiple plausible outcomes rather than a single unique solution.